Book cover

 The uselessness of prefaces is a commonplace in the history of prefaces, so I will be brief. – Eduardo Giannetti

-The idea of writing this book emerged in early 2019 when I was assigned to teach the Software Engineering course for the Bachelor’s degree in Computer Science at UFMG, Brazil.
-To prepare for the course, I began by analyzing well-known Software Engineering books.
-To my surprise, I found they had changed little since I took the course during my undergraduate studies more than 25 years ago.
+The idea of writing this book emerged in early 2019 when I was assigned to teach the software engineering course for the bachelor’s degree in computer science at UFMG, Brazil.
+To prepare for the course, I began by analyzing well-known software engineering books.
+To my surprise, I found they had changed little since I had taken the course during my undergraduate studies more than 25 years earlier.

-My goal was to choose a book that would allow me, at the beginning of a class, to inform the students, Today, we will study such a topic, which corresponds to such a chapter in the book.
-At the end of the class, I wanted to suggest to the students, To better comprehend the topics we just covered, I suggest you do these exercises.
+My goal was to choose a book that would allow me, at the beginning of a class, to inform the students: Today, we will study this topic, which corresponds to this chapter in the book.
+At the end of the class, I wanted to suggest to the students: To better comprehend the topics we just covered, I suggest you do these exercises.
 Unfortunately, I couldn’t find such a book.
 Instead, I had to conduct extensive research and read at least 15 books.

-As a result, I created more than 600 slides with the core material for an undergraduate course in Software Engineering, specifically for degrees that have only one course in the field.
-However, studying just from slides does not provide the learning experience obtained from reading a full and contextualized manuscript.
+As a result, I created 600 slides with the core material for an undergraduate course in software engineering, specifically for programs that have only one course in the field.
+However, studying just from slides does not provide the learning experience obtained from reading a full and contextualized text.

-Thus, I had the idea to transform the slides into a book that could fulfill the role of the textbook of my dreams.
-Of course, it could also help other instructors who might face similar challenges when teaching an introductory Software Engineering course.
+Thus, I had the idea of transforming the slides into a book that could fulfill the role of the textbook of my dreams.
+It could also help other instructors who might face similar challenges when teaching an introductory software engineering course.

 I would like to highlight the following points about the content, organization, and writing strategy of the book: